-- 9.4(1) Request for Individualized Academic Plan, including Extended Program - (1a) Complete a request form, available from the Office of Student Services, 2130 HSLC. - (1b) Requests are reviewed and approved by the Office of Student Services and the Student Promotion and Academic Review Committee.
+- 9.4(1) Request for Individualized Academic Plan, including Extended Program - (1a) Complete a request form, available from the Office of Student Services, 2130 HSLC.

+(1b) Requests are reviewed and approved by the Office of Student Services and SPARC.

 9.4(2) Academic Standing Review